p0l1t1c1an/p0l1t1c1an/README.md

 #### Current and Future
 - **Septem**: A configurable Rust application to keep you to your daily schedule and track productivity.
 It will track the active application and notify you when you have not been productive enough.
 Configurable for each day of the week.
 Whitelists applications to keep track of productivity.
-Finally, shows your end of the weel productivity.
+Finally, shows your end of the week productivity.
 - **HomeServer**: I am just starting to create my own server and will be documenting the creation and use of said server, so I can reference it later if needed and in case anyone wants to recreate a similar server as well.
 I am currently building and plaaning out the use of my server.